dayjs/dayjs-website/docs/display/as-javascript-date.md

 title: As Javascript Date
 ---

-Returns a copy of the native `Date` object parsed from the Day.js object.
+To get a copy of the native `Date` object parsed from the Day.js object use `dayjs#toDate`.

 ```js
 dayjs('2019-01-25').toDate()